3 dead after shooting at Narcotics Anonymous meeting in Florida

-Officers said that a man was shot and the suspect took a woman hostage inside the building.
+Officers said in a Facebook post that a man was shot and the suspect took a woman hostage inside the building.

 The remaining participants fled and were not harmed, police said.